-17.7 Nominated officers agreed by the Chief Finance Officer can have purchasing cards for the purchase of low value approved items.
+17.7 Nominated officers agreed by the Head of Financial Services can have purchasing cards for the purchase of low value and frequently supplied goods.
 The nominated officers are responsible for ensuring all payments are made timely and correctly with appropriate authorization and vouchers corresponding to payments.
-The nominated officers are responsible for ensuring their cards are held securely at all time (further details are available in the Finance Rule Book and procedures).
+The nominated officers are responsible for ensuring their cards are held securely at all times. (further details are available in the Finance Rule Book and procedures)